 DAVID H. CROCKER

-Extensive management, marketing, design and development experience for all aspects of computer networking-related business.
+Extensive management, marketing, design and development experience for Internet-related businesses.
 Emphasis on innovative opportunities and aggressive delivery schedules.
 Orientation towards program and project management, business and marketing analysis, and operations and customer support.
-Primary contributions in development of large-scale distributed architectures, communication protocol standards, electronic mail systems and user interfaces.
+Primary contributions in design and development of large-scale distributed architectures, communication protocol standards, electronic mail systems and human usability.

 Experience